 - The direction of the ball can be manipulated by how far the ball bounces from the paddle's center.

 We're going to take this classic arcade game as the basis of a 2D game that we'll completely implement with OpenGL.
-This version of Breakout will run on the graphics card which gives us the ability to enhance the classical Breakout game with some nice extra features.
+This version of Breakout will render its graphics on the GPU which gives us the ability to enhance the classical Breakout game with some nice extra features.

-Aside from the classical mechanics, our version of Breakout will feature:
+Other than the classic mechanics, our version of Breakout will feature:

 - Postprocessing effects